-\bigcirc In 2021, we undertook a materiality assessment to define Our assessment and the priorities were validated by the sustainability topics relevant to the company and to better Sustainability and Risk Committee and by Group Management, understand the requirements and priorities of key stakeholder and verified using input from other external stakeholders, e.g. groups.
-Specifically, we engaged cross-functional and customer sustainability functions, delivering similar results. cross-regional employees, customer contacts, the scientific The 2023 Sustainability Report focuses on the top quadrant community, shareholders, proxy advisors, financial analysts, topics visualized in the matrix below.
-The moderate and low Group Management and the Board of Directors into the selection rated topics are not systematically covered in this report but and prioritization. are nonetheless monitored on a regular basis in the functional reviews, e.g. in HR, EHS & Sustainability, Ethics and Compliance.
+☼ In 2021, we undertook a materiality assessment to define sustainability topics relevant to the company and to better understand the requirements and priorities of key stakeholder groups.
+Specifically, we engaged cross-functional and cross-regional employees, customer contacts, the scientific community, shareholders, proxy advisors, financial analysts, Group Management and the Board of Directors into the selection and prioritization.

-The survey started with a long list of topics from the Global Newly identified topics and upcoming ESG regulatory requirements Reporting Initiative standards (GRI) and SASB, alongside major sustainability topics raised by our stakeholders, from are analyzed, prioritized and integrated, based on their relevance. benchmarking, current and future legislation, criteria considered Our ongoing dialogue with internal and external stakeholders, by analysts, social and digital media analysis results, as well as a specifically with sustainability experts of financial and proxy benchmarking assessment of industry value chain companies. advisors and with industry insiders, help us to refine material We then shortlisted these topics using the following criteria: topics.
-In the upcoming reporting period, we will be reviewing the materiality topics applying the 'double materiality' concept, as • Relevance to our business defined by the European Sustainability Reporting Standards.
+The survey started with a long list of topics from the Global Reporting Initiative standards (GRI) and SASB, alongside major sustainability topics raised by our stakeholders, from benchmarking, current and future legislation, criteria considered by analysts, social and digital media analysis results, as well as a benchmarking assessment of industry value chain companies.
+We then shortlisted these topics using the following criteria:

-- Actual and potential size of impacts (e.g., physical, reputational) - Our potential to influence the impact or the topic - Significance or extent of the impact on our business
+- Relevance to our business - Actual and potential size of impacts (e.g., physical, reputational) - Our potential to influence the impact or the topic - Significance or extent of the impact on our business